ZucchiniZe/AWSExample/AWSExample/README.md

 Here are the steps that I went through to get my project working.

+1. Install package(s) through nuget
+    * install AWSSDK.Core first
+    * search through nuget for the sub packages
+    * in this example I installed AWSSDK.S3 alongside core to allow me to interface with S3
-1. Create a IAM user through the aws console.
+2. Create a IAM user through the aws console.
     * go to https://console.aws.amazon.com/iam/home#/users
     * click on `add user`
     * fill in username and select programmatic access